heather7283/cclip/README.md

 - cclipd daemon runs in the background, monitors wayland clipboard for changes and writes clibpoard content to a database
 - cclip is a CLI tools for interacting with the database created by cclipd

 cclip was heavily inspired by [cliphist](https://github.com/sentriz/cliphist) and attempts to fix some issues cliphist has.
-It's in development, so some features are missing and you might encounter bugs.

 ## Features
 - You can select MIME types you wish to accept
-- You can specify minimum size in bytes a clipboard entry must have to be saved
+- You can specify minimum entry size in bytes
 - Duplicate entries won't be saved twice
 - Easily integrateble into scripts
 - Preserves clipboard content byte-to-byte (doesn't insert extra newlines, strip whitespace, etc)